| Living in the Neighborhood

 is working with Mooresville government in an effort to stay ahead

-- Town employees try to be careful with your money.
+of events.
+Town employees try to be careful with your money.
 The

 tax base is 83% residential and 17% commercial; a 40%/60% split